Torture and death of 6-year-old boy by father and stepmother shock Britons and spark debate over protective services

 Arthur reportedly told other family members, his doctor, and at school that his “father was going to kill him” and, on one occasion, he said to his father: “I’m in danger with you, father.”

-In court, the couple was described by prosecutors as “totally cruel, irrational and ruthless”.
+In court, the couple were described by prosecutors as “totally cruel, irrational and ruthless”.

 “I think they are cold, calculating and systematic torturers and they acted against a helpless boy.
 They are perverse, evil.
 There are no words to describe them, especially (someone who does this with) their own child,” said the maternal grandmother of Arthur, Madeleine Halcrow, after the verdict was announced.